Polonium: Compounds

 Polonium has no common compounds, and almost all of its compounds are synthetically created; more than 50 of those are known.
-The most stable class of polonium compounds are polonides, which are prepared by direct reaction of two elements.
-Na_{2}Po has the antifluorite structure, the polonides of Ca, Ba, Hg, Pb and lanthanides form a NaCl lattice, BePo and CdPo have the wurtzite and MgPo the nickel arsenide structure.
+The most stable class of polonium compounds are polonides, which are prepared by direct reaction of two elements. link=sodium polonide|Na2Po has the antifluorite structure, the polonides of Ca, Ba, Hg, Pb and lanthanides form a NaCl lattice, BePo and CdPo have the wurtzite and MgPo the nickel arsenide structure.
 Most polonides decompose upon heating to about 600 °C, except for HgPo that decomposes at ~300 °C and the lanthanide polonides, which do not decompose but melt at temperatures above 1000 °C. For example, the polonide of praseodymium (PrPo) melts at 1250 °C, and that of thulium (TmPo) melts at 2200 °C. PbPo is one of the very few naturally occurring polonium compounds, as polonium alpha decays to form lead.

-Polonium hydride (PoH_{2}) is a volatile liquid at room temperature prone to dissociation; it is thermally unstable.
+Polonium hydride (PoH2) is a volatile liquid at room temperature prone to dissociation; it is thermally unstable.
 Water is the only other known hydrogen chalcogenide which is a liquid at room temperature; however, this is due to hydrogen bonding.
-The three oxides, PoO, PoO_{2} and PoO_{3}, are the products of oxidation of polonium.
+The three oxides, PoO, link=polonium dioxide|PoO2 and link=polonium trioxide|PoO3, are the products of oxidation of polonium.

-Halides of the structure PoX_{2}, PoX_{4} and PoF_{6} are known.
-They are soluble in the corresponding hydrogen halides, i.e., PoCl_{X} in HCl, PoBr_{X} in HBr and PoI_{4} in HI.
-Polonium dihalides are formed by direct reaction of the elements or by reduction of PoCl_{4} with SO_{2} and with PoBr_{4} with H_{2}S at room temperature.
+Halides of the structure PoX2, PoX4 and PoF6 are known.
+They are soluble in the corresponding hydrogen halides, i.e., PoCl_{x}| in HCl, PoBr_{x}| in HBr and PoI4 in HI.
+Polonium dihalides are formed by direct reaction of the elements or by reduction of PoCl4 with SO2 and with PoBr4 with H2S at room temperature.
 Tetrahalides can be obtained by reacting polonium dioxide with HCl, HBr or HI.

 Other polonium compounds include the polonite, potassium polonite; various polonate solutions; and the acetate, bromate, carbonate, citrate, chromate, cyanide, formate, (II) or (IV) hydroxide, nitrate, selenate, selenite, monosulfide, sulfate, disulfate or sulfite salts.

-A limited organopolonium chemistry is known, mostly restricted to dialkyl and diaryl polonides (R_{2}Po), triarylpolonium halides (Ar_{3}PoX), and diarylpolonium dihalides (Ar_{2}PoX_{2}).
+A limited organopolonium chemistry is known, mostly restricted to dialkyl and diaryl polonides (R2Po), triarylpolonium halides (Ar3PoX), and diarylpolonium dihalides (Ar2PoX2).
 Polonium also forms soluble compounds with some ligands, such as 2,3-butanediol and thiourea.